dafeixiao/petpiv/README.md

 For more technical details, please refer to https://arxiv.org/abs/2607.29163

 # env
-The code is organized in the format of jupyter notebook or jupyter lab.
-To run the code, a virtual python environment with jupyter notebook/lab and cuda-version pytorch is required.
-For other necessary python packages, it is convenient to install upon running error feedbacks.
+The code is organized as a Jupyter Notebook/JupyterLab project.
+To run the code, a virtual Python environment with Jupyter Notebook/Lab and a CUDA-enabled version of PyTorch is required.
+Other required Python packages can be conveniently installed as needed based on the error messages encountered during execution.

 # tracking mode
-1, run collect_psfs.ipynb and obtain a PSF collection for in-situ modeling 2, run in_situ_psf.ipynb
+0, switch the working directory to the tracking folder 1, run collect_psfs.ipynb which processes sparse data (images with sparse particles) and outputs a collection of PSFs 2, run in_situ_psf.ipynb

 train_locnet.ipynb